CodyChuGit/OT2-Camera-Classifier/README.md

 # OT2-Camera-Classifier

-An exploration of usage potential for the OT-2 onboard camera unit
+Most of human errors occur while setting up the machine.
+Vision is a direct source of truth that can confirm setup conditions and increase reliability by reducing setup errors.
+This is n exploration of how to potentially use the OT-2 onboard camera unit to confirm setup conditions.

 This project was created in Juypter Notebook